Machame Route (The Whiskey Route)

 Success Rate: Around 85- 90%

-The Lemosho Route also referred to as "The Scenic Route," is renowned for its breathtaking vistas and remote wilderness experience, making it one of the most recommended trails for ascending Mount Kilimanjaro.
-Situated on the western slope of Kilimanjaro, the Lemosho Route offers a long access drive to its starting point (Londorossi Gate), providing climbers with a sense of remoteness and tranquility right from the beginning of their journey.
-This route is known for having one of the highest success rates of all Kilimanjaro Climbing Routes, attributed in part to its excellent opportunities for acclimatization.
+The Lemosho Route, also referred to as "The Scenic Route," is renowned for its breathtaking vistas and remote wilderness experience, making it one of the most recommended trails for ascending Mount Kilimanjaro.
+Situated on the western slope of Kilimanjaro, the Lemosho Route offers a long access drive to its starting point (Londorossi Gate), providing climbers with a sense of remoteness and tranquillity right from the beginning of their journey.
+This route is known for having one of the highest success rates of all Kilimanjaro Climbing Routes, partly attributed to its excellent acclimatisation opportunities.

 Derived from the Kilimanjaro Shira Route, the Lemosho Route follows a gradual ascent, allowing climbers to adjust to the altitude gradually.
 This gradual approach not only enhances climbers' chances of reaching the summit but also offers great opportunities to soak in the stunning scenery along the way.